DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 <p class="denis-texting">So far, I had resisted the idea, because I didn't want to give off the impression I wanted a relationship.
 Even, someone else had asked me whether Coralie was available for Fine Arts, and I had already honestly declared having no intention to invite her.</p>
 <p class="coralie-texting">Another young man came very close to asking me to Fine Arts.
 In semesters past, I would have been pleased to accompany someone else besides my girlfriends.
 This time, however, I wasn't so enthusiastic.
 This young man was kind, and good company—but he wasn't Denis.</p>
 <p class="denis-texting">However, thinking about it more, to attend with a friend who actually enjoyed classical music seemed far more interesting, rather than&mdash;alone.</p>
 <p class="coralie-texting">To go into detail about the trial I was going through at this time isn't essential to this story, but I mention it for context.
-My spirit was low, and my roommate, always considerate toward my wellbeing, decided to tell me that Denis would ask me to Fine Arts.</p>
+My spirit was low, and my roommate, always considerate toward my wellbeing, decided to tell me that Denis would ask me to Fine Arts.
+Simultaneously, I felt peace about my trial, and relief about my friendship with Denis. </p>
-<p class="coralie-texting">XXX</p>
 <p class="denis-texting">So I asked to meet Coralie, and invited her to come with me.</p>
 <p class="denis-texting">She made me repeat.</p>
 <p class="denis-texting">Straight away, she whipped out her attendance card and gave it to me.</p>
-<p class="coralie-texting">Xxx</p>
+<p class="coralie-texting">At first, I thought that he might have changed his mind, and doubted what he was asking me.
+I made him repeat.
+He did, confirming my hopes.</p>

 <p class="denis-texting"><img src="https://s-media-cache-ak0.pinimg.com/originals/f2/00/08/f200080ba0ebe9f2ad6b66ca4df55334.jpg" />Is she not pretty? 😍<br />Yes, I innovated and created a special flower holder for the event.
 It's from a foam model jet.</p>